ARMmbed/mbed-os-5-docs/docs/index.md

 * Learn about [collaborative work and version control](collab/collab_intro.md).

-* Try one of the [advanced tutorials](advanced/intro.md), which cover concepts like debugging and memory trace.
+* Try one of the [advanced tutorials](advanced/intro.md), which cover concepts such as debugging and memory trace.

 * We have a [forum](https://forums.mbed.com/) for questions and advice.

 ## Contributing to mbed OS

-If you want to contribute to the mbed OS codebase, please see [the contribution section](cont/contributing.md)
+If you want to contribute to the mbed OS codebase, please see [the contribution section](cont/contributing.md).

-The current version of mbed OS 5 is 5.2.0, and is available on [GitHub](https://github.com/ARMmbed/mbed-os/releases/tag/mbed-os-5.2.0).
+The current version of mbed OS 5 is 5.3.0.
+It is available on [GitHub](https://github.com/ARMmbed/mbed-os/releases/tag/mbed-os-5.3.0).

 ## Porting to mbed OS